easybuilders/easybuild-tutorial/docs/hmns/README.md

    GCC/9.3.0   (L)    binutils/2.34        gompi/2020a       zlib/1.2.11
 ```

-Good news!
-We now have additional modules available!
+Good news, we now have additional modules available!

 The compiler level of our hierarchy actually consists of two directories here: `Compiler/GCCcore/9.3.0`
 and `Compiler/GCC/9.3.0`.
 The modules in the `GCCcore` directory are ones we can use in other compiler